IOS 8: "Effective power" text message crash

 In May 2015, news outlets reported on a bug where receiving a text message with a specific combination of symbols and Arabic characters, caused the Messages application to crash and the iPhone to reboot.

 The bug, named "effective power," could potentially continuously reboot a device if the message was visible on the lock screen.

 The flaw was exploited for the purpose of trolling, by intentionally causing others' phones to crash.

 The bug was fixed in iOS 8.4, an update released in June 2015.

+Once a device is upgraded to iOS 8, it is impossible to downgrade it back to iOS 7.

 Hoaxes

 "Apple Wave" microwave charging

 In September 2014, a hoax Apple advertisement for an alleged feature of iOS 8 called "Wave" circulated on Twitter, which promised users that they would be able to recharge their iPhone by heating it in a microwave oven.
-This feature does not exist, and the media cited numerous people reporting on Twitter that they had destroyed their iPhone by following the procedure described in the advertisement.
+This feature did not exist, and the media cited numerous people reporting on Twitter that they had destroyed their iPhones by following the procedure described in the advertisement.
+The hoax had originated from 4chan, an anonymous imageboard and forum website.

 Supported devices

-With this release, Apple dropped support for the iPhone 4.
+iOS 8 supports devices with an Apple A5 or higher SoC.
+Apple dropped support for the iPhone 4.